shaqduggan/shaqduggan/README.md

 So I completed a marathon paced 12 month Coding Bootcamp at Code Immersives, which focused on Fullstack Web Development.
 Simultaneously, I enrolled in a guided study program with Amazon Academy Cloud foundations to understand Amazon cloud services and get AWS certifications.
 </p>
-<p>I studied at St John's University in Queens, NY.
-I received a Bachelors in Health Science in the summer of 2021.</p>
 <br>
 <h1> SKILLS </h1>
 <h2> Expert </h2>